 It's safe to say Purdy exceeded nearly everyone's expectations during his unbelievable run as the 49ers' starter, so it's understandable that someone like Rivers, likely itching to play quarterback after retiring following his 2020 season with the Indianapolis Colts, would reach out to San Francisco.
 In his final season, Rivers started all 16 games and went 11-5, leading the Colts to the NFC playoffs as the No. 7 seed before losing in the wild-card round.

-It's unclear exactly when Rivers' reported call to the 49ers took place, but what's certain is that the club turned the eight-time Pro Bowler's offer down.
+It's unclear exactly when Rivers' reported call to the 49ers took place, but what's certain is that the club turned down the eight-time Pro Bowler's offer.
 They opted to bring in veteran backup Josh Johnson and rolled with Purdy -- two options who were in game shape, as opposed to the 41-year-old who hadn't played in two years.

 As the 49ers Faithful know, San Francisco ended up with zero healthy quarterbacks by the third quarter of the NFC Championship after Purdy went down and Johnson suffered a concussion.